WiktoriaBielec/WiktoriaBielec/README.md

 Hardworking: I can handle lots of responsibilities at once.
 For example, I worked, studied, wrote a thesis, and did other projects all at the same time!

 Get in Touch 📧
 Let's chat!
-You can email me at [my email](wiktoriabielec3@gmail.com) or connect on [LinkedIn](https://www.linkedin.com/in/wiktoria-bielec-b996b511b/).
+You can connect on [LinkedIn](https://www.linkedin.com/in/wiktoria-bielec-b996b511b/).

 Excited to hear from you! 😊